Venice: City of Dreams

-By the time she retired, Peggy had become a celebrity herself.
-Every morning, she could sit here on her terrace, sipping coffee, taking in the Grand Canal, living the Venetian dream.
+By the time she retired, Peggy herself had become a celebrity.
+Every morning, she could sit here on her terrace, sipping her coffee, taking in the Grand Canal, living the Venetian dream.

-This city also has several palaces now functioning as art galleries packed with old Venetian masterpieces.
+This city also has several palaces now functioning as art galleries, which are packed with old Venetian masterpieces.

 Adjacent, Giovanni Bellini’s Madonna and Saints was painted by the father of the Venetian Renaissance in a softer, more Venetian style.
 Renaissance humanism demanded Madonnas and saints that were accessible and human.
 Here, Bellini places them in a physical setting so beautiful it creates its own mood of serene holiness.